Posted by marilynch

 Scenic Drive, Carmel

-A public workshop on plans for Scenic Drive is forthcoming, which provides a good opportunity to learn more about the City’s goals for Scenic, and to share your ideas.
-Contact Jason Burnett or other Carmel City Council members if you would like traffic planners and the Council to consider “one-way, bikes excepted” signage as a possibility for making Scenic more bicycling-friendly–and in a way that helps drivers, too, by alerting them to anticipate bikes.
+A public workshop on plans for Scenic Drive provided an opportunity to learn more about the City’s goals for Scenic, and to share ideas.
+Contact Jason Burnett or other Carmel City Council members if you would like traffic planners and the Council to consider “one-way, bikes excepted” signage as a possibility for making Scenic more bicycling-friendly.
 Already planned by the county is to make more room on Scenic for bicycling by making Scenic Road from just south of Martin Way to Carmel River State Beach one way.

 Be aware that sections of Scenic outside Carmel’s city limits will be a matter for Monterey County to decide.